Jeffin28/CAYENNE-MQTT-ESP8266/README.md

     Create a dashboard with at least one gadget and make simulation possible with **ESP8266**.Create your Cayenne account at https://www.cayenne-mydevices.com.

  3. Open **LIB** folder from the downloaded repo then extract the `ZIP` file and place the `CayenneMQTT`(version 1.3.0) folders into your Arduino local directory folder
-    (libraries) or you can download the library from the Arduino library manager.
-Before that, you must read the **MQTT Status** section.
+    (libraries).
+You have an alternate option to download the library from the Arduino library manager.
+But before that, you must read the **MQTT Status** section.

  4. The source code for our ESP8266 simulation can be found in the **CODE** folder.
 Open **source code** from the downloaded repo and make some changes as mentioned below :